 6. Plants That Repel Rabbits

-One plant that does work well is Artemisia (wormwood).
+One plant that works well is Artemisia (wormwood).
 Wormwood can have a very rich and floral scent, but it has sharp bitter notes that you smell and taste.
-Rabbits don’t like these notes, and they’ll generally avoid an area with them in it.
+Rabbits don’t like these notes, and they’ll avoid an area with them in it. affect

 Frequently Asked Questions

-Yes and no. It’s nice because you can sprinkle it directly on and around your plants, and it may work for a day or two.
-However, it washes away in the rain or water, so you find yourself replacing it again and again.
+Yes, and no. It’s nice because you can sprinkle it directly on and around your plants, and it may work for a day or two.
+However, it washes away in the rain or water, so you replace it again and again.
 See our article that tells of other uses for Epsom salts.